wmason1997/WM-Horiseon-Marketing/README.md

 Additionally, I was having an issue deploying my application on GitHub pages due to originally forking instead of cloning so I used AskBCS on Sunday 10/01/2023.
 The chat generated with ask-280700 and I worked out my issue with Tory.

+Furthermore, I was having an issue displaying a screenshot on my README file.
+I used AskBCS on Wenesday 10/04/2023.
+The chat generated was ask-281369 and I worked out my issue with Sangeetha.

 # Screenshot of deployed application on GitHub pages #

 ![Screenshot](assets/images/Horiseon-Marketing-WM-Deployed-Screenshot.png)